-How to File ITR 1 Sahaj Form Online for AY 2025-26
+ITR-1 Filing: A Complete Guide to Filing Sahaj Form Online for AY 2025-26

 As you know, filing an Income Tax Return involves submitting the corresponding income tax form to the relevant tax department.
 The selection of the appropriate form depends on the nature of your income sources.
 Among these, the ITR1 form, more commonly called Sahaj, holds significance.
-Widely utilized across India, this form of IT 1 for salaried employees is one of the most prevalent.
+Widely utilized across India, this form of ITR-1 for salaried employees is one of the most prevalent.
 As a straightforward avenue for filing Income Tax Returns, the ITR 1 form facilitates the submission of essential details, including income, deductions, and tax-related information, to the concerned income tax authorities.
 This article will look at the IT return ITR 1 Sahaj Form, eligibility, documents required for ITR 1 filing, and procedure to file ITR 1 online in detail.[shortcode_20]

 ITR1 Sahaj Form